Norton Commando Timing Cover Removal and Installation

 Timing Cover Installation

-Before applying any gasket sealer, push the cover up with gasket in place to check fitment.
-Remember that the oil pump conical seal needs to be compressed.
+Before applying gasket sealer, push the cover up with gasket in place and check fitment.
+Remember that the oil pump seal needs to be compressed.

-Once the ignition rotor is back in, the static timing should be checked.
+Once the ignition rotor is back on, static timing can be adjusted.

 Norton Commando Articles: